 Students in Queensland are issued with a Senior Education Profile (SEP) upon completion of senior studies.
 This profile may include a:

-- statement of results
+- Senior Statement

 - Queensland Certificate of Education (QCE)

 - Queensland Certificate of Individual Achievement (QCIA).

-For more information about the SEP see: www.qcaa.qld.edu.au/senior/certificatesqualifications/sep.
+For more information about the SEP see www.qcaa.qld.edu.au/senior